-Whether someone is an internal or external customer, he, she, or they want products and/or services which meet or exceed their expectations.
+Whether someone is an internal or external customer, they want products or services which meet or exceed their expectations.

-And they expect to receive exactly what was agreed upon and when it was promised to be delivered!
+And they expect to receive exactly what was agreed upon, and within the timeframe it was promised to be delivered!

 At various times, your role will change.
 You and your co-workers will tend to be both an internal customer and an internal supplier.